Financial Crimes Enforcement Network

 The Financial Crimes Enforcement Network (FinCEN) is a bureau within the United States Department of the Treasury that collects and analyzes information about financial transactions to combat domestic and international money laundering, terrorist financing, and other financial crimes.

 Mission

 FinCEN's stated mission is to "safeguard the financial system from illicit activity, counter money laundering and the financing of terrorism, and promote national security through strategic use of financial authorities and the collection, analysis, and dissemination of financial intelligence."
 FinCEN serves as the U.S. Financial Intelligence Unit (FIU) and is one of 147 FIUs making up the Egmont Group of Financial Intelligence Units.
-FinCEN's self-described motto is "follow the money."
 It is a network bringing people and information together, by coordinating information sharing with law enforcement agencies, regulators and other partners in the financial industry.
+The agency insignia includes its name, FinCEN, spelled out in binary to "represent the financial data FinCEN uses" in its work.

 History

 FinCEN was established by Treasury Order 105-08 on April 25, 1990.
 In May 1994, its mission expanded to involve regulatory responsibilities.
 In October 1994, Treasury's Office of Financial Enforcement merged with FinCEN.
 On September 26, 2002, after passage of Title III of the PATRIOT Act, Treasury Order 180-01 designated FinCEN as an official bureau within the Department of the Treasury.

 Since 1995, FinCEN has employed the FinCEN Artificial Intelligence System (FAIS).

 In September 2012, FinCEN's information technology called FinCEN Portal and Query System, migrated with 11 years of data into FinCEN Query, a search engine similar to Google.
 It is a "one stop shop"[sic] accessible via the FinCEN Portal allowing broad searches across more fields than before and returning more results.
 Since September 2012 FinCEN generates 4 new reports: Suspicious Activity Report (SAR), Currency Transaction Report (CTR), the Designation of Exempt Person (DOEP), and Registered Money Service Business (RMSB).